ajgon/feed-api/README.md

 ### Feeds

-* `rssapi feed add http://url.to.webpage.or.feed/` - will add feed to database.
-If URL to page is provided, rssapi will determine all the feeds in that page and offer a choice of the feed if multiple found.
+* `feedapi feed add http://url.to.webpage.or.feed/` - will add feed to database.
+If URL to page is provided, feedapi will determine all the feeds in that page and offer a choice of the feed if multiple found.
 If only one feed is found, it will be added automatically.
-* `rssapi feed fetch` - fetches all new items for the feeds.
+* `feedapi feed fetch` - fetches all new items for the feeds.
-* `rssapi feed show` - lists all feeds in database.
+* `feedapi feed show` - lists all feeds in database.
-* `rssapi feed remove` - allows user to delete feeds.
+* `feedapi feed remove` - allows user to delete feeds.

 ### Groups

-* `rssapi group add group_name` - will add group to database.
+* `feedapi group add group_name` - will add group to database.
-* `rssapi group attach` - displays list of groups, then list of feeds.
+* `feedapi group attach` - displays list of groups, then list of feeds.
 If both group and feed are chosen, selected feed will be attached to selected group.
-* `rssapi group show` - lists all groups with corresponding feeds.
+* `feedapi group show` - lists all groups with corresponding feeds.
-* `rssapi group remove` - allows user to delete groups.
+* `feedapi group remove` - allows user to delete groups.

 ### Users

-* `rssapi user add [email] <password>` - password is optional, if not provided, system will prompt for it (useful if you don't want to leave your password in `*_history` logs).
+* `feedapi user add [email] <password>` - password is optional, if not provided, system will prompt for it (useful if you don't want to leave your password in `*_history` logs).
-* `rssapi user addsuper [email] <password>` - same as add, but added user is a super user (he can see all the groups and feeds)
+* `feedapi user addsuper [email] <password>` - same as add, but added user is a super user (he can see all the groups and feeds)
-* `rssapi user attach` - displays list of users, then list of feeds.
+* `feedapi user attach` - displays list of users, then list of feeds.
 If both user and feed are chosen, selected feed will be attached to selected user (he will be able to fetch it)
-* `rssapi user show` - lists all users.
+* `feedapi user show` - lists all users.
-* `rssapi user remove` - removes user chosen by user.
+* `feedapi user remove` - removes user chosen by user.